Prothonotary

+Usage

-Byzantine usage
+Byzantine Empire

 The office of prōtonotarios (πρωτονοτάριος), also proedros or primikērios of the notarioi, existed in mid-Byzantine (7th through 10th centuries) administration as head of the colleges of the notarioi in various administrative departments.
 There were prōtonotarioi of the imperial notarioi (secretaries of the court), of the various sekreta or logothesia (government ministries), as well as for each thema or province.
 The latter appeared in the early 9th century and functioned as the chief civil officials of the province, directly below the governing general (stratēgos).
 They were responsible chiefly for administrative and fiscal affairs (characteristically, they belonged to the financial ministry of the Sakellion), and were also responsible for the provisioning of the thematic armies.
 The office vanished after the 11th and 12th centuries, along with the themata and the logothesia, although there are traces of a single prōtonotarios functioning as the emperor's chief secretary until the Palaiologan period.

-Catholic Church usage
+Catholic Church

 In the Roman Catholic Church, protonotaries apostolic (Latin protonotarii apostolicii) are prelates in the Roman Curia who perform certain duties with regard to papal documents.
 Also, after examining the candidates, they name annually a fixed number of doctors of theology and canon law.
 Historically, the college of protonotaries developed out of the seven regional notaries of Roman antiquity, and are therefore called protonotaries de numero (of the number).
 They are also called "participating" protonotaries, because they shared in the revenues as officials of the Roman Chancery.

 These high papal officials are the highest class of Monsignor, are often raised directly to the cardinalate, and hold distinctive privileges in address and attire.
 Current practice is based on Pope Paul VI's two motu proprios, Pontificalis Domus of March 28, 1968 and Pontificalia Insignia of June 21, 1968.
 They are addressed formally as "most reverend monsignor," and they wear the mantelletta, the purple choir cassock, the biretta with red tuft, and rochet for liturgical services, the black cassock with red piping and purple sash at other times, and may add the purple ferraiuolo to the black cassock for formal ceremonies of a non-liturgical nature, e.g., a graduation.

-There are also honorary protonotaries, referred to as supernumerary (or 'beyond the number'), on whom the pope has conferred this title and its special privileges.
+There are also honorary protonotaries, referred to as supernumerary (or "beyond the number"), on whom the pope has conferred this title and its special privileges.
 This title is purely honorary and is not attached to any duties in the Curia.
 This is the type of protonotary found outside of Rome, and is the highest grade of monsignor found in most dioceses.
 Priests so honored are addressed as "reverend monsignor," wear the purple choir cassock (with surplice) for liturgical services, the black cassock with red piping and purple sash at other times, may add the purple ferraiuolo to this for formal non-liturgical ceremonies, and may put the letters "P.A." after their names, but use none of the other accoutrements mentioned above.

-Secular judiciary
+Courts in common law jurisdictions

 The term prothonotary is the title of the chief court clerk in several common law jurisdictions.